PrimeTimeTran/next-blog/data/blog/design patterns/singleton.md

 # Introduction

+The Singleton pattern is a design pattern that restricts the instantiation of a class to a single object.
+This ensures that there is one and only one instance of the class throughout the application, providing a global point of access to that instance.
+It is commonly used when exactly one object is needed to coordinate actions across the system.

+## Purpose

-Purpose: Ensures that a class has only one instance and provides a global point of access to it.
+Ensures that a class has only one instance and provides a global point of access to it.

-Use Cases: Database connections, logging, cache management, global state & more.
+## Use cases

+- Database connections
+- Logging
+- Cache management
+- Global state & more

 <div className="tab-group">
   <div className="tab">